 Granted, the smaller than average tweeter dome will decrease some of the dynamic range, but it will increase the dispersion, so pros and cons.

 In addition to this, you also get the benefit of magnetic shielding.
-What this means is that you won’t have to suffer any signal interferences from cables and nearby devices when using the T15.
+What this means is that you won’t have to suffer any signal interferences from cables or nearby devices when using the T15.
 You can comfortably charge your smartphone right next to the speaker, even receive calls and messages, and the T15 will ignore it like it’s that last week’s pile of garbage that you forgot to take out.

 As a final note, we have to say how much we appreciate the bass port being on the front.
-Now people like to make a bigger deal out of where the port is placed than it warrants; this is largely an aesthetics thing.
+People like to make a bigger deal out of where the port is placed than it warrants; this is largely an aesthetics thing.
 But in this case, having the port in the front enables the amazing benefit of the speaker being physically capable of accommodating a screw slot on the back for wall mounting, which is always a perk.

 Couple this with the compact size of the T15 and you’ve got yourself a pair of speakers that you can fit literary wherever you see fit.
 They work well on shelves, desktops, walls, you name it.
 What’s more, they even come with adhesive rubber pads that you can stick to whichever side of the speaker you decide is the bottom.